Code-Institute-Submissions/OdetteThurlbourn-stewardship-procurement_JanResub/README.md

 #### Contact Page

 - As we pride ourselves on privacy and exclusivity, we aim to make our clients feel special.
-Our contact page is simple and to the point, we do all the leg work and only need the client to reach out initally before we set up a client profile, and dedicate a client liasion to look after said client throughout the project process.
+Our contact page is simple and straightforward, we handle all the necessary steps and only require the client to reach out initially before we set up a client profile and dedicate a client liaison to look after the client throughout the project process.

    - As our client base is international, we only require a name and an email address for inital contact.
    - All relevant information will be recorded on the first meeting.